Tangdixi/DCPathButton/README.md

 ####Add the "DCPathButtonDelegate" protocol,custom the button's action :

 		- (void)button_0_press{
- 		     //Custom you actio
+ 		     //Custom you action
 		}

 		- (void)button_1_press{
- 		     //Custom you actio
+ 		     //Custom you action
 		}
 		............